Fudantopology/Fudantopology.github.io/index.md

       Title:  Geometric structure of self covering manifolds

       Abstract: A topological space is self-covering if the space is a non-trivial cover of itself.
-I will talk about a joint work withLizhen Qin and Botong Wang on the geometric structure of self-covering manifolds.
+I will talk about a joint work with Lizhen Qin and Botong Wang on the geometric structure of self-covering manifolds.
 For example, we show that in dimension >5, a self-covering manifold with infinite cyclic fundamental group is a fiber bundle over the circle.
 We also construct examples